JenPalacios/Gulp-Starter-Kit/README.md

 ### What does this Gulp file include?

-This starter kit will achieve the following:
+The Gulp-Starter-Kit will achieve the following:
 * Compile Sass and minify your css file.
 * Add necessary vendor prefixes to your CSS.
 * Concatenate and minify your JavaScript files.